BerjisTech/GiftersClub-iOS/BUILD_IOS.md

 ## 3) Local IAP testing (optional but recommended)

 Option A: StoreKit Configuration (no ASC required)
-- A ready file is included: `GiftersClub/GiftersClub/StoreKit/GiftersClub.storekit` with `gift_token` at $0.99.
+- A ready file is included: `GiftersClub/GiftersClub/StoreKit/GiftersClub.storekit` with `token_100` at $0.99.
 - In Xcode: Scheme → Edit Scheme → Run → Options → StoreKit Configuration → select this file.

 Option B: Sandbox Tester (real StoreKit)